rackerlabs/technical-blog/_posts/2015-07-29-install-openstack-from-source.md

     ps aux|grep keystone

-If for some reason keystone doesn't start the following can be used to try to start keystone for troubleshooting: (only run this if the previous step doesn't show a keystone process running)
+If for some reason keystone doesn't start, the following can be used to try to start keystone for troubleshooting: (only run this if the previous step doesn't show a keystone process running)

     sudo -u keystone /usr/local/bin/keystone-all --config-file=/etc/keystone/keystone.conf  --log-file=/var/log/keystone/keystone.log